5 Best 4x4 Grow Tents: A Pro's Review – Gro Indoor

 For a 4x4 tent, you’ll want to aim for a light that provides between 400 and 600 watts.
 This wattage range is the sweet spot for ensuring your entire growing area gets strong, even coverage without creating hot spots or wasting electricity.
 A good quality light in this range will deliver the ideal light intensity that encourages vigorous growth.
 When you hang your light, follow the manufacturer’s instructions for placement.
 You’ll typically adjust the height as your plants grow, moving it closer to maintain intensity without burning the leaves.

-What You Need for Proper Ventilation
+Your Checklist for Proper Ventilation

 A healthy indoor garden needs fresh air, just like one outdoors.
 Proper ventilation prevents stale air, manages heat, and helps control humidity.
 Your tent should have several duct ports to accommodate an exhaust system.
 A basic setup includes an inline fan that pulls hot, humid air out of the tent and passive intake vents that let fresh, cool air in.
 This constant air exchange is vital for plant health and helps create a stable growing environment.
 You can find everything you need to set this up in a good selection of environmental controls.